-To connect the pump to your vacuum system, you can use either the inlet-port on the top of the pump (Figure 1, item 12) or the inlet-port on the side of the pump (not shown).
+To connect the pump to the vacuum system, use either the inlet-port on the top of the pump (Figure 1, item 11) or the inlet-port on the side of the pump (not shown).
 To use the side inlet-port, refer to the procedure in Section 3.7.2.

-When you use either the top or the side inlet-port, you can:
+When using the top or the side inlet-port:

-- Connect to the NW10 flange supplied on the pump; use the centring ring and o-ring supplied. - Remove the NW10 flange and connect to the 3/8 inch BSP threaded hole. - Remove the NW10 flange and replace it with a NW25 flange adaptor (available as an optional accessory, see Section 7) and then connect to the NW25 flange.
+- Connect to the NW10 flange supplied on the pump; use the centring ring and O-ring supplied. - Remove the NW10 flange and connect to the 3/8 inch BSP threaded hole. - Remove the NW10 flange and replace it with a NW25 flange adaptor (available as an optional accessory, see Section 7) and then connect to the NW25 flange.

-Take note of the following information when you connect the pump to your vacuum system.
+Take note of the following information when connecting the pump to the vacuum system.
 Refer to Section 7 for details of the accessories mentioned below.

-- For optimum pumping speeds, ensure that the pipeline connected to the inlet-port is as short as possible and has an internal diameter not less than the inlet-port diameter. - Support the vacuum pipelines to prevent loading of the coupling-joints. - If necessary, incorporate flexible bellows in your system pipelines to reduce the transmission of vibration and to prevent loading of coupling-joints.
-If you use flexible bellows, you must ensure that you use bellows which have a maximum pressure rating which is greater than the highest pressure that can be generated in your system.
-We recommend that you use Edwards flexible bellows. - Use a suitable inlet-filter if you pump condensable vapours or if you use the pump for very dusty applications. - Use a suitable valve to isolate the pump from your vacuum system if you need to pump condensable vapours or to maintain vacuum when the pump is switched off. - Ensure that sealing surfaces are clean and scratch-free.
+- For optimum pumping speeds, ensure that the pipeline connected to the inlet-port is as short as possible and has an internal diameter not less than the inlet-port diameter. - Support the vacuum pipelines to prevent loading of the coupling-joints. - If necessary, incorporate flexible bellows in the system pipelines to reduce the transmission of vibration and to prevent loading of coupling-joints.
+If using flexible bellows, ensure that the bellows which have a maximum pressure rating which is greater than the highest pressure that can be generated in the system.
+Edwards recommends using Edwards flexible bellows. - Use a suitable inlet-filter if pumping condensable vapours or if using the pump for very dusty applications. - Use a suitable valve to isolate the pump from the vacuum system when pumping condensable vapours or to maintain vacuum when the pump is switched off. - Ensure that sealing surfaces are clean and scratch-free.